lindamood/lindamood.github.io/portfolio.md

 </a>

 ### Sequential visual stories
 Sequential visual stories are full-screen tappable experiences that mix multiple forms of media together to form a slide based linear story.
 I have honed my use of this design approach as a way of presenting visual experiences in an immersive way across all breakpoints and devices.
-The sequential approach of presenting ideas one slide at a time provides the benefit of editorial control over the rhythm of the experience, without sacrificing interactivity or the ability for the user to maintain control over the pace of the experience.
+The sequential approach of presenting ideas one slide at a time provides the benefit of editorial control over the rhythm of the narrative, without sacrificing interactivity or the ability for the user to maintain control over the pace of the experience.

 <ul>
     <li>